Product name: Beltbox Vocal Dampener

-Is it worth your money?
+Is it really worth your money?
 Not if you already own a pillow.

 You might have heard in the past someone say that if something is too good to be true, most of the time, it isn’t true.
 In this review of the beltbox vocal dampener, I’m going to tell you straight-up if this product actually does what it says on the box and if it’s worth your money or not.
 I’m also going to give you free alternatives you may already have in your possession that will perform equally or better than this product.
 Let’s get started.

 Do you just need to scream and/or let out some steam?

 Here is another semi-useless product that will make you laugh 🙂 It’s called the Scream Jar.

 What exactly is the Beltbox voice silencer mask?